Freeseer/freeseer/docs/source/quick-start.rst

 Installing Freeseer for Development
 -----------------------------------

-There are two essential tasks you have to complete in order to run Freeseer as a
+If you plan on contributing to Freeseer's development, you'll have to run Freeseer from source.

-contributor: obtaining the source code, and installing the necessary dependencies.
+#.
+Uninstall any previously installed instances of Freeseer

-Instead of installing Freeseer from a package, you will need to run it from the source code.
-Obtain the source code by :ref:`forking and cloning the project
+#.
+Obtain the source code by :ref:`forking and cloning the project <fork-freeseer>`
-<fork-freeseer>`.
+#.
+Install the required dependencies

-The necessary dependencies are listed in the section below.
-We have included instructions on how to install the dependencies for individual operating systems, as well as :ref:`instructions on how to use pip to install the dependencies<pypi-packages>`.
+   - Follow the below instructions for your operating system and :ref:`use pip to install additional dependencies<pypi-packages>`

 Dependencies
 ************